-Welcome to IIE MSA’s 2019 Orientation ‘O-Week’.
-The next O-Week begins for all commencing undergraduate and Foundation Programme students on 22 July 2019 and ends on 25 July 2019.
+Welcome to IIE MSA’s 2020 Orientation ‘O-Week’.
+The next O-Week begins for all commencing undergraduate students on 3 February 2020 and ends on 7 February 2020.

-This week is a crucial and intensive induction designed to prepare you for the academic semester ahead.
-This solid academic foundation coupled with exciting social opportunities and events will ensure a smooth transition into studying at IIE MSA.
+Orientation week is a crucial and intensive induction programme designed to prepare you for the academic semester ahead.
+This solid academic foundation, coupled with exciting social opportunities and events, will ensure a smooth transition into studying at IIE MSA

-Although there is much to learn, there are many friendly and helpful MSA students who will be your ‘O-Buddies’, as well as our expert staff members who are ready to offer advice and support throughout your transition to MSA.
-MSA O-Week is the best way to get started on the path to academic success and to get a feel for the MSA experience.
+Although there is much to learn, there are many friendly and helpful IIE MSA students who will be your ‘O-Buddies’, as well as our expert staff members who are ready to offer advice and support throughout your transition to IIE MSA.
+The IIE MSA O-Week is the best way to get started on the path to academic success and to get a feel for the IIE MSA experience.

 During O-Week you will: